zfih/twitch_bot_list/README.md

 # Twitch bot ban list
 Public collection of bot ban commands to be used with !filesay commands or similar found in many larger twitch chat bots such as StreamElements and Fossabot.
-The purpose of these is to simply collect a collection of files that can be quickly called from chat - mass banning the bots.
+The purpose of these is to simply collect a list of files that can be quickly called from chat, mass banning the bots.

 This is maintained actively when I need it, if input is sent to me I will try to update the lists, but I also have a life so it wont be instant most days.
 If a list is needed immediatly I recommend using pastebin or similar and use same format as these files.